nicobld/MyneSweepr/README.md

 ## To Do

 - [ ] Timer
+- [ ] Block doubleclick if numer != flags aroud it
 - [ ] Start Menu
 - [ ] End Menu
 - [ ] Restarting